-Preheat grill to medium heat (350 degrees).
-In a large bowl, toss zucchini or summer squash, bell pepper, onion, Italian seasoning and 1 tablespoon of olive oil.
+In the meantime, preheat grill to medium high heat (350 degrees).
+In a large bowl, toss together the zucchini and/or summer squash, bell pepper, onion, Italian seasoning and 1 tablespoon of olive oil.
 Grill vegetables, covered, four to six minutes on each side until lightly charred.
 Let cool and chop, sprinkle with red vinegar to taste and set aside.

-Toss pasta and beans with pesto, and salt and pepper to taste.
+Toss pasta and beans with pesto and add salt and pepper to taste.
 Stir gently to combine.
 Taste the vegetables and make certain they are seasoned to your taste.
 Add a few more herbs or a bit more vinegar if desired.

 Mix gently with vegetables and refrigerate for two hours or so to combine ingredients.
 Drizzle with lemon or additional red wine vinegar before serving – this recipe needs that touch of acid at the end or it will tend to taste dull.

 Garnish with pine nuts, Parmesan, olive oil and/or basil.
 Note: this recipe contains olive oil, which thickens up when cold.
 If it seems “stiff” add a tablespoon or so of warm water or another drizzle of olive oil before serving.

 Let’s talk about how to save money/time on this recipe